The Magician's Nephew: Plot summary

 When Jadis threatens the crowd, Polly and Digory grab her and put on their rings to take her out of their world – along with Uncle Andrew, Frank the cab-driver, and Frank's horse, Strawberry, who were all touching each other when the children grabbed their rings.
-In the Wood between the Worlds, Strawberry, looking to drink from one of the ponds, accidentally brings everyone into another world: a dark, empty void.
+In the Wood between the Worlds, Strawberry, when attempting to drink from one of the ponds, accidentally brings everyone into another world: a dark, empty void.
 At first, Digory believes it to be Charn, but Jadis recognises it as a world not yet created.
 They then all witness the creation of a new world by the lion Aslan, who brings stars, plants, and animals into existence as he sings.
 Jadis, as terrified by his singing as the others are attracted to it, tries to kill Aslan with the iron rod; but it rebounds harmlessly off him, and in the creative soil of the new world it sprouts into a growing lamp-post.
 Jadis flees in terror.

 Aslan gives some animals the power of speech, commanding them to use it for justice and merriment or else risk becoming regular animals once again.
-King Frank and his wife are then crowned.
+Frank the cabby and his wife Helen are then crowned King and Queen of Narnia.
 Aslan confronts Digory with his responsibility for bringing Jadis into his young world, and tells Digory he must atone by helping to protect the new land of Narnia from her evil.
-Aslan transforms the cabbie's horse into a winged horse called Fledge, and Digory and Polly fly on him to a distant garden high in the mountains.
+Aslan transforms Strawberry, Frank's horse, into a winged horse called Fledge, and Digory and Polly fly on him to a distant garden high in the mountains.
 Digory's task is to take an apple from a tree in this garden and plant it in Narnia.
 At the garden Digory finds a sign warning not to steal from the garden.